Jean-Michel Sigere: Lewes and Eastbourne: 2005–2009

+Later career: 2009–2013

-Told he had no future with Eastbourne Borough, Sigere was released by the club in January 2009.
-He signed a contract with Southern League Premier Division team Farnborough until the end of the 2008–09 season, and made his debut as a second-half substitute in a 2–2 home draw with Brackley Town.
+Sigere signed a contract with Southern League Premier Division team Farnborough until the end of the 2008–09 season, and made his debut as a second-half substitute in a 2–2 home draw with Brackley Town.
 A reunion with new Farnborough manager Steve King saw him initially retained for the 2009–10 season, but on 16 June the club announced that Sigere would be leaving the club after all.
 Following his departure from Cherrywood Road, Sigere signed for Isthmian League Premier Division side Tonbridge Angels in July 2009.
 After scoring four goals from 25 appearances in all competitions, mostly as a substitute, Sigere left Tonbridge to return to Lewes.
 He contributed to Lewes retaining their Conference South status, but was released at the end of the season when budgetary constraints forced manager Steve Ibbitson to choose between Sigere and the younger Rob Gradwell.
 Sigere returned to former club Margate for the 2010–11 Isthmian League Premier Division season, but after only one game budgetary considerations again came into play and he was released.
 A few days later he returned to the Conference South with St Albans City, where he stayed for a couple of months before moving on to Walton & Hersham of the Isthmian League Division One South.

 In June 2011, Sigere signed for Isthmian League Division One North club Grays Athletic.
 He went on to play 22 matches for Grays in all first-team competitions.
 He moved on to fellow Division One North club Chatham Town at the end of the season, and in November, moved into the southern division with Crawley Down Gatwick on a free transfer.